-In all cases the certificate holder or CS management is given the opportunity to provide 'supplementary evidence' that the missing forest management and/or CoC requirements have, in fact, been properly satisfied or do not apply.
+In all cases the CS management is given the opportunity to provide 'supplementary evidence' that the missing forest management and/or CoC requirements have, in fact, been properly satisfied or do not apply.
 Alternatively a realistic timeframe may be defined by Keurhout, within which the specific requirements have to be met.
 The parties involved agree on achieving clear milestones: the so-called Keurhout trajectory.
 Although the timeframe described in the Keurhout trajectory depends on the management level of the company or the CS, it can not be longer than three years.
 Compliance with the milestones is established by a CB that meets the accreditation requirement for the CS concerned.
-The BoE assesses the CB's statement, evaluates the additional evidence, and decides on conditional acceptance.
+The independent assessor assesses the CB's statement, evaluates the additional evidence, and advises the KH-MA, who takes the final decision, on conditional acceptance.